 We graduate truly international engineers.
 Students do not learn a foreign language and engineering separately.
 Instead, students take engineering classes in a foreign language, live and intern abroad and participate in a wide array of cultural events.
 Our close coordination between language and engineering learning means students learn to apply their language skills to engineering and vice versa.

 Recognition for the International Engineering Program comes from around the world.
-In 2014, the IEP was one of four universities awarded President Obama’s 100,000 Strong in the Americas grant to increase the number of U.S. students studying in Latin America to 100,000 and the number of Latin Americans studying in the United States to 100,000.
+In 2014, the IEP was one of four universities awarded President Obama’s 100,000 Strong in the Americas grant.
 The Institute of International Education honored the IEP with the Andrew Heiskell Award for Innovation in International Education and called the program “a model for engineering and language educators across the country.”
 Our innovative engineering curriculum earned the IEP the Senator Paul Simon Spotlight Award for Internationalization.
 IEP co-founder John Grandin won the Federal Cross of Honor from the Federal Republic of Germany for his work building the program.
 But we’re not stopping there.
 Our continuous quest to innovate means students will always be on the cutting edge of global learning.